Manta-Network/docs/docs/calamari/governance_overview.md

 There are three key actors in this system:
 - **Public token holders:** This is you!
-- **The Council:** Tepresent passive token holders.
+- **The Council:** Represents passive token holders.
-- **Technical Committee:** Selected to handle emergencies.
+- **Technical Committee:** Handles emergencies.

 ## Launch Period
 Changes to the Calamari system start out as a **proposal**.
-Token holders or the Council submit the [preimage hash of a proposal](TODO: link to deep dive) to the proposal queue.
+Token holders or the Council submit the [preimage hash of a proposal](https://wiki.polkadot.network/docs/maintain-guides-democracy#proposing-an-action) to the proposal queue.
 Other token holders can then second the proposal with their stake, and at the end of a Launch Period the proposal with the most backing stake is promoted to a **referendum**.
 We only promote one proposal at a time to avoid the situation where two opposing proposals pass simultaneously.

 Right now, only the council can submit new proposals.
 The method they use is called `democracy.externalProposeDefault`, and it will be available to